Avriox/locationallocation/README.md

 ## Disclaimer

-This package is developed by a data user.
+The developer of this package does not hold any responsibility for the results produced by this package.